A Guide to Hydration Systems

 If you’re headed further into rural areas with no clean or safe water likely to be available, your best bet is to try a hydration pack instead.
 Look for a water bottle with an ergonomic fit, such as hand gripping areas, or anti slip functions, so you can stay hydrated even when wearing thick gloves.

 Another benefit of a water bottle is it’s easy to clean style.
 Most water bottle can be popped into a dishwasher, so you can avoid using special brushes or equipment to get a clean shine on your bottle.
-As with hydration systems, look for anti microbial, or anti bacterial linings and treatments in your bottle, so it can fight off mold for longer.
+As with hydration systems, look for anti-microbial, or anti-bacterial linings and treatments in your bottle, so it can fight off mould for longer

 When a certain percentage, over 10% of body fluid loss occurs, blood can stop circulating.
 Thirst is the first sign of mild dehydration, anywhere from 1% of overall body fluid loss to 5%, but this can also be accompanied by dry skin, darker urine, feeling tired/weak and shivers.